EdDataScienceEES/tutorial-rayrr13/docs/index.md

 ---
 title: NMDS plotting and analysis using the vegan package
-subtitle: Analysing differences in community composition,
+subtitle: Analysing differences in community composition in ecology
 date: 2022-12-06 20:00:00
 author: Ray Rubia
 tags: modelling, ecology, species composition
 ---
 # NMDS plotting and analysis using the vegan package
-## Analysing differences in community composition
+## Analysing differences in community composition in ecology
 ***
 As an ecologist, have you ever wondered how to empirically visualise and test differences in community composition?
 Are you tired of constantly analysing complex diversity indices and their drivers in community ecology?
 Are you more interested in the assemblage of species/taxonomical units on which these indices build upon?
 If you've answered YES to any of the questions above then Christmas has come early for you!
 I present to you...
 Non-metric Multimensional Scaling (NMDS)!!